 11 Gorgeous Native French Flowers to Grow in Your Garden

 The following French native flowers have been cultivated in gardens around the world for centuries.
 Most types of french flowers are still easily found at your local garden center or nursery, and most are relatively easy to grow if you’re new to gardening.

 The Christmas Poinsettia is one of my favorite flowers that grow in France for two reasons.
 First, it’s a beautiful flower as the leaves of this plant are red and green while its flower structure resembles a star.
 Second, it is easy to grow and can be used to decorate your home for the holidays.
 They look like the perfect Christmas flower!

 They are easy to grow because they need little water or fertilizer, so they are great for people who don’t have much time or money to spend gardening!

 If you want to bring some color into your home during the holiday season, consider planting a few Christmas Poinsettias in your garden or porch.
 You’ll be able to show off these beautiful plants all year long!

-In my opinion, primroses are the most beautiful flowers in France.
+In my opinion, primroses are the most beautiful flower in France.
 I’ve grown them in my garden for the last couple of years and have had great success.
 Primrose is hardy enough to grow in all weather conditions and doesn’t require much attention.

-The best thing about primrose is that it only takes about two months to bloom and produce seeds so that you can grow them in your garden all year round!
+The best thing about primrose is that it only takes about two months to bloom and produce seeds so you can grow them in your garden all year round!
 For more information, you can this article about how to care for primrose.

 Another thing that I like about this flower is that it has a very strong perfume, which makes it great for attracting pollinators like bees and birds.